Joe0x7F/MCP9701A/README.md

 **The characteristic equation below should make it easy for you to design your own circuits around this device.**

-# Basic circuit used to test and gather characteristic data
+# Basic circuit used to test and gather characteristic data:

 ![Simple Circuit](<SimpleCircuit.png>)

-# Characteristic equation
+# Characteristic equation:

 **Vout = 0.010664993427881799 * TemperatureInFahrenheit + 0.003439744213177644 * VDD + 0.000021753013902669428 * RL + 0.036892333737057255**